ebu/benchmarkstt/docs/proposals/benchmark-flow.rst

 - Allows the user to decide which best fits his needs or preferences
 - Much more verbose and descriptive
-- All the pros of each proposed notation is essentially combined.
+- All the pros of each proposed notation are essentially combined.

 Cons:

-- All the cons of each proposed notation is essentially combined.
+- All the cons of each proposed notation are essentially combined
+- Adds a great amount of complexity in both usage, support and documentation
+- We should avoid having multiple ways of doing things